__proto__ vs Prototype in JavaScript

 Avoid modifying

-directly: It’s better to work with theprototype
+__proto__directly: It’s better to work with theprototypeproperty of constructors. -

 Use

-to get an object’s prototype.
+Object.getPrototypeOf(): Instead of accessing__proto__directly, useObject.getPrototypeOf()to get an object’s prototype.

 const obj = {};

-console.log(Object.getPrototypeOf(obj) === Object.prototype); // true
+console.log(Object.getPrototypeOf(obj) === Object.prototype); // trueCommon Pitfalls

 -